rami-shalhoub/Thesis-Backend/Readme.md

 * * *

+## Endpoints

+### User Auth

+*   Register: for registering a new user

 > [!NOTE]
+> Available Organisations: ClientOrgMSP, LawfirmOrgMSP, RetailOrgMSP
+> Available Role: client, peer, admin

+*   Login: signing using the user email and password

+> [!IMPORTANT]
-> after logging in, copy the generated access toke and past it in the top green button \[Authorize\] to get access to the endpoints that requires authorisation
+> After logging in, copy the generated access toke and paste it in the top green button \[Authorize\] to get access to the endpoints that requires authorisation

+*   log out: Logging the user out and revoke their refresh token
+*   refresh-token: To refresh the access token.
+*   update user: To update the user name, email, and organisation.
+Requires the user ID.
+Need Authorisation
+*   delete user: To delete the user from the database with any data connected to this session in other tables.
+Requires the user ID.
+Need Authorisation

+### Chat (Need Authorisation)

+*   create session: Create a session.
+Requires the user ID
+*   get a session with its messages: Requires the session ID
+*   get all sessions
+*   delete a session: Delete the session from the database with any data connected to this session in other tables.
+Requires a session ID
+*   delete all session: Delete all the sessions from the database with any data connected to them in other tables.
+Requires the user ID
+*   message: Send a message to the LLM, the response will contain an answer to the user question whit the relevant sources.
+Requires a session ID
+*   close session: Closing an active session.
+Requires a session ID